Omumarvaishya/ArEnOCR/README.md

 leading to improved customer satisfaction and retention.

 #### Use Cases
-1. Education Sector
+- Education Sector

     Document Digitization: Transform textbooks, academic papers, and administrative records into digital formats, making them easily accessible to students and faculty.
     Research: Quickly extract data from research publications for analysis and reporting.

-2. Healthcare Industry
+- Healthcare Industry

     Patient Records: Convert handwritten notes and printed documents into electronic health records, facilitating easier access to patient information.
     Medical Billing: Automate the extraction of data from invoices and insurance claims to streamline billing processes.

-3. Financial Services
+ -Financial Services

     Invoice Processing: Automate data extraction from invoices and receipts, improving accuracy in financial reporting and reducing manual errors.
     Data Analysis: Extract relevant financial data for analysis and forecasting.

-4. Legal Industry
+ -Legal Industry

     Contract Management: Digitize contracts and legal documents for easier retrieval and reference, enhancing legal research capabilities.
     Compliance: Ensure adherence to regulatory requirements by maintaining accurate and accessible records.

-Getting Started
+#### Getting Started
 Installation Instructions

 To set up the Arabic OCR system on your local machine, follow these steps: